Digital Hedonism

 Dark Patterns

-- The Autoscroll: Yep, TikTok, IG Reels, and Youtube Reels.
+- The Autoscroll: TikTok, IG Reels, and Youtube Reels.
 Why?
 It prevents the user from disengaging from the platform.

 - Social Gratification: The corollary to gamification when it is applied through likes and shares.
 Is a video even good without likes?